-CJT 221 Law Enforcement Training 16 credits
+CJT 221 Law Enforcement Training

-Level 1 Prerequisites: Academic Reading and Writing Levels of 6; minimum 45 credits with 2.0 GPA and pass MCOLES test; consent required 459 lecture, 406 lab, 0 clinical, 0 other, 865 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; minimum 45 credits with 2.0 GPA and pass MCOLES test; consent required 459 lecture, 406 lab, 0 clinical, 0 other, 865 total contact hours

-The successful completion of this course is mandatory for anyone seeking law enforcement licensing in the State of Michigan.
-The Michigan Commission on Law Enforcement Standards (MCOLES) and the WCC Police Academy Advisory Committee have created the course content.
-The WCC Student Handbook, the MCOLES Policy and Procedure Manual, and the WCC Police Academy Daily Rules and Regulations will govern student conduct.
-The police academy is structured as an adult learning experience, and will require significant self-discipline on the part of the student.
-Teamwork is required.
-Just as a sworn law enforcement officers operate under a code of honor which requires them to be above reproach in ethics and behavior, students will also be held to this same standard.
-MCOLES pre-enrollment is a corequisite of this course.
+This course is an approved Police Academy for the State of Michigan.
+The Michigan Commission on Law Enforcement Standards (MCOLES) Policy and Procedure Manual, WCC Police Academy Daily Rules and Regulations, and the WCC Student Handbook will govern student conduct.
+The Police Academy is structured as an adult learning experience and will require significant self-discipline on the part of the student.
+Students will be held to this same code of ethics as sworn law enforcement officers.

-CJT 223 Juvenile Justice 3 credits
+CJT 223 Juvenile Justice